-The curriculum revision is mainly focused on knowledge component, skill based activities and project appropriately as additional learning materials to enhance learning of students.

-2016 in Revised scheme 'A' and 'B' respectively, efforts were made to use online contents more reduced to 171, to provide opportunity of self learning to learner.
+The curriculum revision is mainly focused on knowledge component, skill based activities and reduced to 171, to provide opportunity of self learning to learner.
 Learners are now getting sufficient time for self learning either through online courses or additional projects for enhancing their knowledge and skill sets.

-In the current revision based on the recommendation of AICTE model curriculum overall credits are additional online resources available on platforms such as NPTEL/ Swayam.
+In the current revision based on the recommendation of AICTE model curriculum overall credits are to use additional online resources available on platforms such as NPTEL/ Swayam.
 Learners can be advised to take up online courses, on successful completion they are required to submit certification for the same.
+This will definitely help learners to facilitate their enhanced learning based on their interest.

-The Principals/ HoD's/ Faculties of all the institute are required to motivate and encourage learners to use
+The Principals/ HoD's/ Faculties of all the Institute are required to motivate and encourage learners